 During the summer months, this is a beach destination.
 The area has sandy beaches, luxury hotels, nice boutique shops, and is known for the Cannes film festival.

 Convention Center where the Cannes film festival takes place

 Restaurant in downtown Nice with tasty fries

-Very casual place to get gyros
+Very casual place to get gyros in Nice

-French spot in Old Town
+French spot in the Old Town in Nice

-Bar in Nice
+Burger joint in Nice

-Good spot for macaroons
+Good spot for macaroons in Nice